 Sharing rides with others travelling to and from the same destination (work, school, clubs etc.) is far more eco friendly than being in a vehicle alone.
 Did you know that while city driving, as much as 50% of a vehicle's energy is used just on acceleration?
 Commuting to and from your job can take out a massive chunk of your weekly pay.

 Start by checking if your work has a carpooling plan on offer.
 If not, start one up yourself.
 Shared driving arrangements will save you money on petrol, parking fees, and you may even make a few good friends along the way!

 Catching the bus, train, or ferry saves on fuel and reduces congestion on the roads.
 Takes away the hassle and stress from having to drive yourself.
 Bookmark your local public transport timetables on your phone for convenience.

 If you're heading somewhere nearby, then why not get some exercise at the same time.
+You might even like it.
 Get those legs moving!

 Work out a suitable petrol allowance for the week.
-Try to keep to that amount.
+Try to stick to that amount.
 Allow more for special occasions such as holidays.

 Note - Percentages used in this article were gathered from numerous sources.
 Some sources differed slightly from others with their stats, so I used the most common numbers.